 Type: Industry (Banking)

-Bank stocks have done very, very well in 2019, with solid year-to-date performances in stocks like Bank of America (NYSE:BAC) and Citigroup (NYSE:C) leading the broad Financial Select Sector SPDR Fund (NYSEARCA:XLF) to a 17% gain since the start of 2019.
+Bank stocks have done very, very well in 2019, with solid year-to-date performances in stocks like Bank of America (NYSE:BAC) and Citigroup (NYSE:C) leading the broad Financial Select Sector SPDR Fund (NYSEARCA:XLF) to a 15% gain in the last year.
 This makes the SPDR S&P Bank ETF (NYSEARCA:KBE) especially attractive.

 The KBE has benefited from the Trump administration’s creation of an environment that’s much more conducive to bank profits than the Obama administration.